homelabos/homelabos/docs/setup/installation.md

 - [Passwordless SSH via SSH keys](https://linuxconfig.org/passwordless-ssh) working.

 !!!
 Warning
     If you are running on an ARM infrastructure such as Raspberry PI, set `arm` to true.
-Run: `./set_setting.sh arm True`
+Run: `make set arm True`

 ## Optional Items